zchee/golang-wiki/Modules.md

 1. if you have usage examples where the examples themselves have a complex set of dependencies (e.g., perhaps you have a small package but include an example of using your package with kubernetes).
 In that case, it can make sense for your repository to have an `examples` or `_examples` directory with its own `go.mod`, such as shown [here](https://godoc.org/github.com/loov/hrtime).

 2. if you have a repository with a complex set of dependencies, but you have a client API with a smaller set of dependencies.
 In some cases, it might make sense to have an `api` or `clientapi` or similar directory with its own `go.mod`, or to separate out that `clientapi` into its own repository.

-However, it is still more work, and might not be useful based on your particular dependency graph.
+However, for both of those cases, if you are considering creating a multi-module repository for performance or download size for a large set of indirect dependencies, you are strongly encouraged to first try with a GOPROXY, which will be enabled by default in Go 1.13.
+Using a GOPROXY mostly equals any performance benefits or dependency download size benefits that might otherwise come from creating a multi-module repository.

 ### Is it possible to add a module to a multi-module repository?